 We provide most of our documents in RTF and txt formats to make them available to as wide a variety of computer users as possible.
-Optasia formatted Bible versions are available in HTML or rtf format.
+Optasia formatted Bible versions are available in HTML, rtf or BRL format.

 How will resources be made available to those requesting them?

-For those who wish to receive the entire Optasia Library, we will send out a DVD or a set of CD ROM disks with our entire library.
+For those who wish to receive the entire Optasia Library, we will send out a set of DVD's disks with our entire library.
 Please send us your mailing address.

 For those who wish to have only a Bible version, for example, we will meet specific requests.
 Some Bibles can be emailed.
 For larger files we use one of the online services for sending large files.